BalashovAD/parsecpp/README.md

 There is also a configurable parameter, `Parsecpp_DisableError`, that you can turn on to optimize error string. `-DParsecpp_DisableError=ON` is recommended for release builds.

+## TODO List
+- [x] Disable error log by flag
+- [x] Add call stack for debug purpose
+- [x] Add custom context for parsing
+- [ ] Support LL(k) grammatical rules
+- [ ] Non ascii symbols
+- [ ] Lookahead operators
+- [ ] SIMD

 ## Build-in operators

 In the following text, `Parser<A>` refers to a `prs::Parser<A, VoidContext, Fn>` for any `Fn`.
-The second template argument is an implementation trick that doesn't change the category.
+The third template argument is an implementation trick that doesn't change the category.
 `Parser'<A>` is simply shorthand for `prs::Parser<A> := prs::Parser<A, VoidContext, StdFunction>`,
 which is a common type for all `Parser<A>`. `Parser'<A, Ctx>` is shorthand for `prs::Parser<A, Ctx>`, which is a common type for all `Parser<A, Ctx>`.